Universitas 21 (U21) is the leading global network of research-intensive universities.

 - Constant striving for innovation and the creation of multilateral opportunities for members

 Opportunities for University of Birmingham staff and students

-There are numerous ways in which University of Birmingham staff and students can engage with U21 including Staff Fellowships, PhD Scholarships, undergraduate travel bursaries and several overseas summer schools and conferences hosted by U21 partners.
-The International Relations office provides the funding, advertises and recruits to these every academic year.
+There are numerous ways in which University of Birmingham staff and students can engage with U21 including Staff Fellowships, PhD Scholarships, Undergraduate travel bursaries and several overseas summer schools and conferences hosted by U21 partners.
+The International Relations office funds, advertises and recruits to these every academic year.

-Just some of the countries that our staff and students will have travelled to in 2015 with the support of University of Birmingham funding are Australia, Canada, Chile, China, Guatemala, Japan, Mexico, Nepal, New Zealand, Singapore, Sweden and the USA.
+Just some of the countries that our staff and students travelled to in 2018 with the support of University of Birmingham funding are: Australia, Canada, China, Japan, Korea, New Zealand, Singapore, Sweden and the USA.
 The full list of U21 member institutions is at the bottom of this page.

 U21 jointly-awarded PhD project